top of page

 1985

-• MAP starts the first vocational program in the state to close its segregated work program, offering all participants an opportunity to work in their community.
+• MAP launches the state’s first vocational program to close a segregated workshop, transitioning all participants to community-based jobs.

 1986

-• MAP becomes a partner in the first Supported Employment Initiative, through which 100 people with severe disabilities are employed in community jobs.
+• MAP joins the first Supported Employment Initiative, supporting 100 people with severe disabilities in securing community-based jobs.

 1988

-• MAP opens the Downriver Ability Project, a ground-breaking community experience program for formerly institutionalized people with severe mental and physical disabilities in Wayne County.
+• MAP launches the Downriver Ability Project, a pioneering community program for formerly institutionalized individuals with severe disabilities in Wayne County.

 1989